hongxinli/Dijit-Tree-CheckBox/Store.md

 <h2 id="wiki-data-handlers">Data Handlers</h2>

-All cbtree stores, with the exception of the FileStore, offer the option of pre-processing data using either one of the default **dojo/request** handlers or registering a custom data handler.
+All cbtree stores, with the exception of the FileStore, offer the option of pre-processing data, before populating the store, using either one of the default **dojo/request** handlers or registering a custom data handler.
 Typically, a data handler takes an arbitrary data format and converts the data returning an array of plain JavaScript key:value pairs objects ready for consumption by the store loader. (see [Store Data Format](#wiki-store-data-format))

 This ability eliminates the need of having to create a new store for every data format or having to handle XHR requests yourself.
 In addition, because the stores register any custom data handler with **dojo/request/handlers** the data handler automatically becomes available to the **dojo/request** module.

 The cbtree stores comes with two sample data handlers: